vfarah-if/localkubekindexercise/helm-argocd-helloworld.md

     dFxMNayT4N2w-zNp
     ```

-14. Login to the system using this password on https://localhost:8000/applications using `admin` and password `dFxMNayT4N2w-zNp`
+14. **Login** to the system using this password on https://localhost:8000/applications using `admin` and password `dFxMNayT4N2w-zNp`

     ![ArgoCd local login](/Users/Vincent.Farah/Dev/localkubekindexercise/assets/argo-login.png)

-15. Change the password manually the first time to something you won't forget but we will get into how we can automate this using bash for the next exercise
+15. **Change the password** manually the first time to something you won't forget but we will get into how we can automate this using bash for the next exercise

     ![Change password](/Users/Vincent.Farah/Dev/localkubekindexercise/assets/argo-change-password.png)

-16. And now you are ready to apply this repo to your local copy of argo cd.
+16. And now you are ready to apply this repo to your local copy of **Argo**.

     ![Create application](/Users/Vincent.Farah/Dev/localkubekindexercise/assets/argo-create-application.png)

-17. Configure application
+17. **Configure** application

     ![Configure hello-world](/Users/Vincent.Farah/Dev/localkubekindexercise/assets/argo-hello-world.png)

-18. Add the application using my git repository https://github.com/vfarah-if/localkubekindexercise
+18. Add the **application** using my git repository https://github.com/vfarah-if/localkubekindexercise

     ![Healthy Hello World](/Users/Vincent.Farah/Dev/localkubekindexercise/assets/argo-helloworld-instances.png)

-19. And drilling into the logs
+19. And **drilling** into the logs

     ![Instance logs](/Users/Vincent.Farah/Dev/localkubekindexercise/assets/argo-hello-world-logs.png)